Alignak-monitoring-contrib/alignak-backend-import/README.rst

 Short description
 -------------------

-This package contains an utility tool `cfg_to_backend`that allows to import a Nagios-like flat files monitoring configuration into an Alignak Backend.
+This package contains an utility tool `alignak_backend_import`that allows to import a Nagios-like flat files monitoring configuration into an Alignak Backend.

 Bugs, issues and contributing
 ----------------------------------------